ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   addresses with large UTXO sets.
 It also stores the `AddressLocation` for each address, which allows for efficient lookups.

 - `utxo_by_transparent_addr_loc` stores unspent transparent output locations by address.
 UTXO locations are appended by each block.
-If an address lookup discovers a UTXO has been spent in `utxo_by_outpoint`, that UTXO location can be deleted from `utxo_by_transparent_addr_loc`.
-(We don't do these deletions every time a block is committed, because that requires an expensive full index search.)
   This list includes the `AddressLocation`, if it has not been spent.
   (This duplicate data is small, and helps simplify the code.)

+- When a block write deletes a UTXO from `utxo_by_outpoint`, that UTXO location should be deleted from `utxo_by_transparent_addr_loc`.
+  This is an index optimisation.

 - `tx_by_transparent_addr_loc` stores transaction locations by address.
   This list includes transactions containing spent UTXOs.
   It also includes the `TransactionLocation` from the `AddressLocation`.
   (This duplicate data is small, and helps simplify the code.)

-- Each `*_note_commitment_tree` stores the note commitment tree state at the tip of the finalized state, for the specific pool.
-There is always a single entry for those; they are indexed by height just to make testing and debugging easier (so for each block committed, the old tree is deleted and a new one is inserted by its new height).
+- The `sprout_note_commitment_tree` stores the note commitment tree state at the tip of the finalized state, for the specific pool.
+There is always a single entry.
 Each tree is stored as a "Merkle tree frontier" which is basically a (logarithmic) subset of the Merkle tree nodes as required to insert new items.
+  For each block committed, the old tree is deleted and a new one is inserted by its new height.
+  **TODO:** store the sprout note commitment tree by `()`, to avoid ReadStateService concurrent write issues.

+- The `{sapling, orchard}_note_commitment_tree` stores the note commitment tree state for every height, for the specific pool.
+Each tree is stored as a "Merkle tree frontier" which is basically a (logarithmic) subset of the Merkle tree nodes as required to insert new items.

 - `history_tree` stores the ZIP-221 history tree state at the tip of the finalized state.
-There is always a single entry for it; it is indexed by height just to make testing and debugging easier.
+There is always a single entry for it.
 The tree is stored as the set of "peaks" of the "Merkle mountain range" tree structure, which is what is required to insert new items.
+  **TODO:** store the history tree by `()`, to avoid ReadStateService concurrent write issues.

 - Each `*_anchors` stores the anchor (the root of a Merkle tree) of the note commitment tree of a certain block.
 We only use the keys since we just need the set of anchors,